-Pyro Team: Yep!
-Exactly what it sounds like… It is a rewarding experience where you get to start fires and blow things up!
+Yep!
+Exactly what it sounds like… It is a rewarding experience where you get to start fires and ignite fireworks.
 All are welcome to join this exciting team!

 Pyro team sets up both our Effigy and Temple for the ceremonial fire we all have come to be named after… They are the “burners” of our art and send our artistic expressions to the impermanence they were destined for.

-Perimeter team secures the area around the effigy, and assists the fire team do its job during burn night.
+Perimeter team secures the area around the effigy and assists the fire team to do its job during burn night.
 This is a front row seat and great way to see our art!
 Perimeter team members must be able to attend the pre-burn meeting.

 Echelon is a small but important Safety support team.
 Currently, Echelon is administrative in duties.
-They put together and distribute the volunteer laminates, logbooks, emergency action protocol books(EAP), and administrative office supplies.
+They manage and distribute the Safety’s inventory needs.
+Eg. Volunteer laminates, logbooks, emergency action protocol books(EAP), and administrative office supplies.
 They also, set up radios and track Safety’s inventory.
 This team will expand, as Oblivium expands.
-There are 4 shift positions for 2017, and they come with early entry requirements.
+There are 4 shift positions for 2018, and they come with early entry requirements.

 DMV is the team that registers mutant vehicles/art cars, and enforces vehicle safety at the event.
 The duties of this team include obtaining signed waivers from operator owners, clarifying the terms of personal conveyance, sound, and flame effect operation to operator/owners, enforcing the policies of DMV, and issuing or removing permits to operate a vehicle inside the city during the event.